All posts

 ratesbrand dealspricing

-How Much Should Creators Charge for Brand Deals in 2026
+How Much to Charge for Brand Deals in 2026 (Rate Card by Platform)

 Why Most Creators Underprice Their Brand Deals

 The single biggest mistake mid-tier creators make is charging too little.
-Industry surveys consistently show that creators in the 10K-500K follower range leave 30-50% of potential revenue on the table with every deal they accept.
+According to Influencer Marketing Hub's annual State of Influencer Marketing data, creators in the 10K-500K follower range leave 30-50% of potential revenue on the table with every deal they accept.

 A 2025 study by CreatorIQ found that 77% of creators set their rates based on what other creators charge, not on the actual value they deliver to brands.
 The problem is that the rates they benchmark against are often underpriced too, creating a race to the bottom.